 To St Mark’s Square

-The next morning we started early.
-I quickly found where I had taken the wrong turn for the People Mover.
-After crossing a small bridge at the Hotel Canal we should have gone left on Fondamenta Papadopoll.
-A small bridge, with a ramp for those pulling their luggage, leads to the People Mover monorail.
+The next morning, we started early.
+I found where I had taken the wrong turn for the People Mover.
+After crossing a small bridge at the Hotel Canal, we should have gone left on Fondamenta Papadopoll to a small bridge, with a ramp for those pulling their luggage, leads to the People Mover monorail.

-With that taken care of we started to make our way towards St Mark’s Square, exploring some of the side streets along the way.
-It didn’t take to long to get lost - which I liked but my wife doesn’t enjoy at all.
+With that taken care of, we made our way toward St Mark’s Square, exploring some of the side streets along the way.
+It didn’t take too long to get lost - which I like, but my wife doesn’t enjoy at all.

-We had a map, which was hard to read and in some cases we couldn’t find the the street names on the map.
+We had a map, which was hard to read, and sometimes we couldn’t find the street names on the map.
 I had CityMaps2Go on my phone.
 I wasn’t able to get a satellite lock in the narrow alleyways, so it prove of little use.

-We eventually, got to the Rialto Bridge and the crowds were overwhelming.
-There were signs pointing to “Piazza San Marco” but the easiest way was just to follow the crowd.
-If you want to see any of the major tourist attractions you need to get to St Mark’s Square early.
+We got to the Rialto Bridge, and the crowds were overwhelming.
+There were signs pointing to “Piazza San Marco”, but the easiest way was just to follow the crowd.
+If you want to see any of the major tourist attractions, you need to get to St Mark’s Square early.
 It was noon by the time we got there - and we didn’t have time to wait in line to get into any of the buildings.
 A few pictures and we had to head back to our hotel to pick up our bags and get to our cruise ship.

 We were trying to find an alternate route back to the Rialto Bridge when I spotted the “Bridge of Sighs” — “the last view of Venice that convicts saw before their imprisonment.”(Wikipedia ) The bridge connects the Doge’s palace to the prison.
 We didn’t have time to get a closer look.

-We got back to our hotel to pick up our bags at about 2:00pm.
-We were tired and hungry and debated whether to have lunch or head directly to the ship.
-In the end we decided to head to the ship and have something to eat there.
+We got back to our hotel to pick up our bags at about 2:00 pm.
+We were tired and hungry and debated whether to have lunch or head to the ship.
+In the end, we headed to the ship and have something to eat there.
 A good choice.